 Yet, it is crucial to understand where your niche hangs out and put most of your effort on that channel!

 Step 3: The online world is your laboratory!

 So far we managed to decide what content to create.
-Also we saw how to amplify it.
+Also, we saw how to amplify it.
 We are ready to test what works and what does not.
-The next step will be to repurpose the most successful articles to convert them in other content formats.
+The next step will be to repurpose the most successful articles to convert them to other content formats.
 How?

 What posts had more success?
 Who are your marketing personas?
-Which article converted more in terms of interactions (like and share) with your audience?
+Which article converted more regarding interactions (like and share) with your audience?

 Step 4: Your content is like a cat.
 It has seven lives!

 There are several myths that affect our society, and it is funny to see how those same myths branch out.

 For instance, while in Europe we say that cats have seven lives, in the US those lives become nine.

 Besides the number of lives a cat has, there are many myths about content too.